abtonmoy/ai_hackathon_calhacks/README.md

 The task tracks one motion at a time, so to cover every jab we concatenate all ~99 clips into one long reference and let the env sample random start points across it.
 That gives one policy for all jab variations.
-Single-clip training converges tighter when a crisp demo matters.
 The policy itself is a small MLP that maps an observation to 29 joint-position targets at about 50 Hz.

 ### Deploy (Jetson Orin)